isaacnmm/pestpolicy-hugo2XX/content/posts/lawn-mower-safety-for-your-home/index.md

 The numbers paint a stark picture of the dangers associated with lawn mowers, highlighting the urgent need for heightened awareness and preventative measures.
 While often perceived as benign household tools, lawn mowers are responsible for a significant number of injuries annually, many of which are severe.

-According to data from the **U. S. Consumer Product Safety Commission (CPSC)**, lawn mowers are consistently among the top products associated with emergency room
+According to data from the **U. S. Consumer Product Safety Commission (CPSC)**, lawn mowers are consistently among the top products associated with emergency room-treated injuries.
-- treated injuries.
 While specific yearly numbers fluctuate, trends show:

-* **Tens of Thousands of Injuries Annually: ** On average, over **80, 000 people** in the United States seek emergency medical treatment for lawn mower
-- related injuries each year. * **Common Injuries: ** The most frequent injuries include severe lacerations (cuts), amputations (fingers, toes, or even limbs), fractures, avulsions (tearing away of body tissue), and eye injuries caused by thrown objects.
+* **Tens of Thousands of Injuries Annually: ** On average, over **80, 000 people** in the United States seek emergency medical treatment for lawn mower-related injuries each year. * **Common Injuries: ** The most frequent injuries include severe lacerations (cuts), amputations (fingers, toes, or even limbs), fractures, avulsions (tearing away of body tissue), and eye injuries caused by thrown objects.

 * **Amputations: ** Lawn mowers are a leading cause of traumatic amputations, particularly to fingers and toes.
 Estimates suggest over 9, 000 amputations annually are due to lawn mower accidents. * **Children are Highly Vulnerable: ** A significant percentage of these injuries, particularly amputations, involve children.

 Tragically, children are often victims of either riding mowers (falling off, being run over, or being backed over) or push mowers (placing hands/feet in discharge chutes or under blades).
 The **American Academy of Orthopaedic Surgeons (AAOS)** reports that over 13, 000 children are treated for lawn mower injuries each year, with almost half of these occurring in children under the age of 5.

-* **Riding Mower vs. Push Mower: ** While push mowers are responsible for many lacerations due to direct contact with blades, riding mowers can cause more severe crushing injuries, run
-- over incidents, and rollovers on uneven terrain. * **Thrown Object Injuries: ** Beyond direct blade contact, objects (rocks, sticks, toys) ejected at high speed from the mower's discharge chute cause thousands of eye injuries and other blunt force traumas.
+* **Riding Mower vs. Push Mower: ** While push mowers are responsible for many lacerations due to direct contact with blades, riding mowers can cause more severe crushing injuries, run-over incidents, and rollovers on uneven terrain. * **Thrown Object Injuries: ** Beyond direct blade contact, objects (rocks, sticks, toys) ejected at high speed from the mower's discharge chute cause thousands of eye injuries and other blunt force traumas.

-These statistics underscore that lawn mower accidents are a serious public health concern, often resulting in long
-- term disability, costly medical treatments, and profound emotional distress for victims and their families.
+These statistics underscore that lawn mower accidents are a serious public health concern, often resulting in long-term disability, costly medical treatments, and profound emotional distress for victims and their families.
 Almost all these incidents are preventable with proper safety practices.

 ##  Safety Tips Before You Start Your Lawn Mower